UAW cites 'productive' talks with Ford on second day of US auto strike | Headlines

 However, the UAW comment about the tenor of talks at Ford was more positive than the union's characterization of progress ahead of the kickoff of the strikes.
 On Thursday, Ford CEO Jim Farley said the UAW's proposals would push the company to bankruptcy, adding that there was "nothing going on" in negotiations.
 "As we have said all along, Ford has bet on the UAW more than any other company.
 We are committed to reaching an agreement with UAW that rewards our workers and allows Ford to invest in the future.
 We have to win together," Mark Truby, Ford's chief communications officer, said in a statement.

 Stellantis said on Saturday it had hiked its offer, proposing raises of 20% over a four-and-a-half-year contract term, including an immediate 10% hike.
 That matches proposals from GM and Ford.
+Stellantis said talks would resume on Monday.
 The automakers said the proposals work out to a cumulative 21% hike over the period, but they are still significantly below the 40% wage hike the UAW is demanding through 2027.
 The union's wage demand includes a 20% immediate increase.

 Stellantis also said it is offering more than $1 billion in retirement security improvements and other increases in benefits.
 "This is not about greed," he said, "This is about sharing success."